johnshew/NagbotOnGraph/notes.md

 * P2 - Host in the cloud.

+* P3 - Factored interfaces for User. (done)

-* P3 - Have a way show all tasks to mark requests as Naggable - for now use Category.
+* P3 - Have a way show all tasks to mark requests as Naggable - for now use Category. (done)

 * P3 - Multiple Nag Policies.
 Maybe use a "versioned json object".
 Start with NagPreference: { nagType: "simple"; timeZoneRelative?: true /* assumes false */ } which is a nag once a week until one week then daily in the morning at 10 am (initially then using preference) then on the day of hourly starting at 10 am (initially)